skenan/fei-bot/README.md

+Listen to the fei reweight event and auto sell fei to eth.

 0. cd fei-bot

-2. npm install
+1. npm install

-2. 根据提示修改main.js里边的数值
+2. copy .env_sample .env

+3. 根据提示修改 .env 参数

-3. 运行 ./node_modules/.bin/babel-node main.js
+4. ./node_modules/.bin/babel-node main.js

+5. Waiting for reweight

+---
+Read the code.
+Do your own research.